zorkdev/Jot/docs/app_store.md

 ---

 Jot is a minimal text editor designed to help you keep track of your text snippets.
 It's your smart pasteboard.
+It can even highlight Swift code!

 Your text is synched across your devices using iCloud so you can continue where you left off.